top of page

 High inflation

 At that rate, prices double every 19.4 days.
-President Milei’s top priority was cutting the inflation rate and it has already declined from 25.5% month-on-month in December 2023 to 2.4% in November 2024.
+President Milei’s top priority was cutting the inflation rate and it has already declined from 25.5% month-on-month in December 2023 to 1.6% in June 2025.
 But the introduction of a 10,000 peso banknote (worth about US$11) gives the impression of a country still in hyperinflation.
 And, indeed, memories of hyperinflation typically linger for a long time.
 Breaking an inflationary psychology is not easy.

 High inflation has meant that the Argentinian peso has generally weakened against the US dollar over time but the depreciation is currently limited to 2% per month.
 This has meant the real value of the peso has appreciated recently (that is, its decline in value has been smaller than the inflation rate), hampering export competitiveness.